 Hallway is this one spot of your home or working space, which will experience the heavy footfall, high traffic and everyday use the most.
 Leading from one spot to another, hallways often are the first to show wear and tear and some imperfections.
 For that reason, you have to be sure that you choose a very hard-wearing type of wooden flooring, which will survive the test of time and some everyday use extremes.
 In case you plan the installation of underfloor heating, engineered wood floor is your best option, because it works pretty well with the heating system, keeping your feet toasty and also can survive to the temperature extremes, unlike solid wood timbers.
 However, if you don’t plan an additional heating system, solid wood floor will be a good choice also, because it is hard-wearing.

 Lounges and living rooms

 When it comes to the lounges, they are definitely not known for experiencing way too much high traffic and everyday use.
-In this case you have to opportunity to delight your imagination and creativity, without worrying about the longevity and durability of the floor.
-With so much choice on the market, you are able to select every color, texture and grain, which will match your furniture and decoration and suit your style.
+In this case, you have to opportunity to delight your imagination and creativity, without worrying about the longevity and durability of the floor.
+With so many choices on the market, you are able to select every colour, texture and grain, which will match your furniture and decoration and suit your style.
 In addition, every wooden floor can be treated and transformed into the desired look.
 One thing you can keep in mind, however, ae the dimensions of the room.
-Choose light, airy and pale shades for smaller rooms to make them appear specious.
+Choose light, airy and pale shades for smaller rooms to make them appear spacious.